 - Read more on intersectionalities with disability

 Intersex people also experience ableism and the full force of the medical model of disability.
 Since 2006, our bodies have been clinically framed as having “disorders of sex development”, and this justifies human rights violations.
 The social model of disability also applies to intersex people: we may have innate or iatrogenic (caused by medicine) impairments, but it is the way we are treated and marginalised in society because of our characteristics that creates barriers to our full participation in society.
 We may have specific health issues that are overshadowed by a focus on our physical sex characteristics.
-This intersectionality is well understood by IHRA, with a long history of co-operation with disability organisations (for example IHRA 2018), but it is otherwise poorly recognised.
+This intersectionality is well understood by IHRA and many Australian disability organisations (for example IHRA 2017; IHRA 2018; DPOA 2018), but it is otherwise poorly recognised.

 - Read A Statement from Intersex People of Color on the 20th Anniversary of Intersex Awareness Day, 2016 →